 What You Can Expect from Each Parade

 - Mickey’s Soundsational Parade – This is my absolute favorite.
 It’s so happy, energetic, interactive and fun.
 Expect classic characters, princesses, and more.
 This parade is held at Disneyland and I highly recommend it.
 There is typically one of these parades each day.
-(This parade stopped for Holidays at Disneyland 2016.
-I’ll update this post when it begins again.)

 - Paint the Night Parade – A million dazzling lights make this parade unforgettable.
 Long time Disneyland fans will recall the Electric Light Parade from their youth.
 This is an updated version with awesome effects and impressive costumes.
 Look for traditional characters like Mickey, the princesses, favorites from Cars and Monster’s Inc. (This parade went on hiatus 1.8.2017.
 Leaving info here in case it returns.)